valohai/minique/README.md

 # minique /miniːk/

-A minimal Redis job queue for Python 3.
+A minimal Redis 4.0+ job queue for Python 3.7 and above.

+## Requirements

+* Python 3.7+
+* Redis 4.0+

 ## Usage

-- Have a Redis server running.
+- Have a Redis 4.0+ server running.

 ### Client